Julie Richardson Agnew

 B i o g r a p h y

-JULIE AGNEW is the Richard C. Kraemer Chair and Class of 2018 Professor of Finance and Economics.
+JULIE AGNEW is the Richard C. Kraemer Term Professor.
 From 2014 until 2016, she was the Inaugural Director of the Boehly Center for Excellence in Finance at the College of William and Mary’s Mason School of Business.
 She is a TIAA Institute Fellow, on the Advisory Board of the Wharton School's Pension Research Council, a former elected member of the Defined Contribution Plans Advisory Committee (DCPAC) for the Virginia Retirement System, and a Research Associate for the Center for Retirement Research at Boston College.
 She is also an Associate Investigator for the ARC Centre of Excellence in Population Ageing Research (CEPAR) in Australia and a member of the Academic Advisory Council (AAC) of the DCIIA Retirement Research Center (RRC).
 Finally, she is a board member of C&F Bank.
 From 2009-2011, she was the Co-Director of the Center for Interdisciplinary Behavioral Finance Research.

 and Finance and the Journal of Behavioral Finance.
 Additionally, she has won several nationally competitive research grants amounting to over one million dollars of funding.

 She is passionate about teaching and providing students opportunities to participate in experiential learning.
 She has won numerous teaching awards and developed the Mason School's first study abroad trip to Singapore.
 In addition, she developed a risk management course under the Boehly Center featuring W&M's top alumni working in the field and including an exciting simulation run by GenRe.
 Along with many talented faculty, students and staff, she helped create the annual From DoG Street to Wall Street Program and Women's Leadership Summit and Stock Pitch Competition.